RobertCraigie/prisma-client-py/docs/contributing/contributing.md

 ### Database Tests

 Prisma Client Python uses a custom testing suite to run client API tests against multiple database providers.
-These tests can be found in the `databases/tests` directory.
+These tests can be found in the `databases/tests` and `databases/sync_tests` directories.

 To be able run these tests you will need to have certain environment variables defined, see [Environment Variables](#environment-variables) for details on setting this up.

-You can run these tests with:
+You can run the tests with:

 ```
-nox -s databases -- test
+nox -s databases -- test --inplace
 ```

+!!! hint

+    The `--inplace` flag means that the client will be generated to your local `src/prisma/` directory for easier inspection / development loop.

+By default the asynchronous tests will be ran, to run the synchronous database tests you can pass the `--for-async=false` flag.

 Or you can explicitly specify the databases to run tests against: